-4 I have developed these points at greater length in a repor Common Carriage and Culture Policy for the Internet Age (2016).
+I have developed these points at greater length in a report entitled From the BDU-Model of TV to Radical Unbundling: Common Carriage and Culture Policy for the Internet Age (2016).

-Google and Facebook alone accounted for an estimated 75% of the \$6.2 billion in internet advertising revenue last year.
+Google and Facebook alone accounted for an estimated 75% of the \$6.8 billion in internet advertising revenue last year.